henryinqz/Quercus-TabOpener/README.md

 # open-docviewer-tabs
-A Chrome extension that opens Quercus DocViewer modules in new tabs.
+Chrome extension that opens Quercus DocViewer modules in new tabs.
 <img src=assets/icon.png align="right">

 The green badge on the `Open DocViewer Tabs` icon while appear when any Quercus module is being viewed, indicating the icon can be clicked to open the module file in a new tab.